WHAT IS THE ENGLISH MONTESSORI SCHOOL?

 The language of instruction at THE ENGLISH MONTESSORI SCHOOL is English, for pupils from age 3 -16, complemented with Spanish language classes from Year 1 to Year 3.
 From Year 4 to Year 11, the English curriculum is complemented with Spanish Language and Literature and Humanities.
 From Year 6 onwards pupils also take French as a third language.
 From Year 9 to Year 11 there are also two support classes weekly in Spanish maths.

 At 16 years of age (Year 11), pupils complete their IGCSE (International General Certificate of Secondary Education) studies and are entered for the corresponding exams.
 At the end of Year 7 pupils enter their first external English exam – The Preliminary English Test of the University of Cambridge.
 In Year 13 they sit the CAE (Certificate in Advanced English) or the CPE (Cambridge Proficiency in English).
 They also undertake AS-level (Advanced Supplementary) and A-level examinations in both English and Spanish Language.
 As for French they sit both AS-level and official DELF examinations.

-One of our main aims throughout these years is to introduce as best as possible both British and Spanish cultures into our educational project.
+One of the interntional School of Madrid main aims throughout these years is to introduce as best as possible both British and Spanish cultures into our educational project.
 This way our students can choose to continue with their studies in either British or Spanish universities, or in many other countries worldwide in which their studies will be validated.